 The hilarious Crum is still causing chaos at The Cottages, Kevin is still on Fab and Madison’s case and the boys at the Tropical Slumber Funeral Parlour have gone into the wedding business.
 There’s never a dull moment and this is a great book to take your mind of the chilly, rainy autumn weather.

 I’ve been writing, in one way or another for as long as I can remember; poetry, sappy short stories (my best friend made me swear that I’d never show anyone until I changed the names), and a romance novel shoved under my bed.

-I wanted to create books with a wide-range of unforgettable characters, with heat and romance, and lots of guns.
-It wouldn’t be complete without a slice of humor and charm.
+I wanted to create books with a wide range of unforgettable characters, with heat and romance, and lots of guns.
+It wouldn’t be complete without a slice of humour and charm.